-I’ve read a number of books on the blues, and listened to hours and hours of the music, going back to the early recordings of Robert Johnson and Big Bill Broonzy, through to the Great Migration north from the fields of Mississippi to Chicago, where Muddy Waters played those traditional blues on an electric guitar and changed everything.
+I’ve read a number of books on the blues, and sat in the Chicago Blues clubs.
+I've listened to hours and hours of the music, going back to the early recordings of Robert Johnson and Big Bill Broonzy, through to the Great Migration north from the fields of Mississippi to Chicago, where Muddy Waters played those traditional blues on an electric guitar and changed everything.
 This section is more of my short history lesson on the blues as I learned about the music.
 There are many different genres within blues and the artists that followed in the footsteps of these pioneers — Texas blues of Stevie Ray Vaughn and ZZ Top, and West Coast blues of Robert Cray.
 There’s Delta blues with Bonnie Raitt, Memphis blues with Elvis and Aretha Franklin, Piedmont Blues with Keb’ Mo’, Jump blues with Brian Setzer, Harmonica blues with Charlie Musselwhite and Paul Butterfield, Funk blues with Robert Randolph, and Country blues from Johnny Cash, Willie Nelson and Waylon Jennings.

 Johnson is the original.
 The father of them all.
 Nearly all of rock music, from Buddy Holly, to the Beatles, Led Zeppelin, The Rolling Stones, and everyone after, can trace a line back to Robert Johnson.
 A master of the guitar and the Delta Blues of Mississippi, Johnson was said to have become a great bluesman because he sold his soul to the devil at a mythical crossroad somewhere between Memphis and Clarksdale, Miss.
 Johnson died at the age of 27, with only four years’ worth of recording, which only added to his legend.
 But the songs he recorded, such as “Sweet Home Chicago,” “Cross Road Blues,” “I Believe I’ll Dust My Broom,” “Traveling Riverside Blues,” and “Love in Vain” would go on to influence the first rock and roll acts and continue to inspire artists today.
 Johnson only recorded 11 records in his lifetime.
 A 1961 re-release of his work brought him back into view, and the 1991 “Complete Recordings” gave him wide recognition.